MicrosoftDocs/win32/desktop-src/medfound/direct3d-12-video-overview.md

    - Independent generation and submission
    - Non-blocking
  - Scheduling of hardware work
-- Covers existing functionality, but at the same time, keeps simplicity and ease of use in mind
+- Covers existing functionality, including most Direct3D 11 video functionality, but at the same time, keeps simplicity and ease of use in mind
 - Power and performance of main Direct3D 12 applications equal to or better than Direct3D 11
 - Consistency with other Direct3D 12 APIs
 - Interoperability with existing graphics APIs